Last Updated on

 Early Literacy should come naturally

 The idea of literacy and early literacy can seem like daunting subjects that seem like they should be saved for the ‘experts’.
 Don’t be afraid.
 You are the expert.
 You are the very first teacher in your child’s life and your ability to teach them early literacy will come naturally.
 Enjoy!

 Do you have any early literacy activities for preschoolers, kindergarten kids or toddlers to add to the list?
 Let us know 🙂

-Author: Shannon is the lead writer for The Schooled Parent & writes regular posts relevant to the education, schooling, and development of primary school children.
+Author: Shannon is the lead writer for The Schooled Parent & writes about education, schooling, and development of primary school children.
 Shannon, a teacher of 13 years, has a psychology degree and a Masters of Education.
-Above all, Shannon is the mother of two little boys – a gorgeous, redheaded five-year-old and a chunky, delicious eight – month old.
+Shannon is the mother of two little boys – a gorgeous, redheaded five-year-old and a chunky, delicious eight – month old.